TianYin123/Med-REFL/Sup_Tables.md

 | GPQA-NOTA | 23.25 | **31.37** | 14.70 | **18.86** | 32.65 | **38.69** |

 ## Table 3.
 GRPO control using the same 5,038 seed questions.
 This table compares Med-REFL against continued GRPO training under a matched seed-question setting.
 Using the same 5,038 questions that provide usable reflection supervision, Med-REFL still outperforms GRPO, indicating that the gain is not explained simply by continuing optimization on additional data.
+Training details follow open-medical-r1.

 | Method | Accuracy on MedQA |
 |---|---:|